CoffeeTechTalk/DIBS/README.md

 The only guarantee I'll provide is that I personally use it.

-I have implemented basic checks and stops, but nothing more, the code is designed to make **BIG** changes to whichever directory you point it into, along with changes that have system-wide consequences, point it in the wrong direction, and you will be
+I have implemented basic checks and stops, but nothing more, the code is designed to make **BIG** changes to whichever directory you point it into, along with changes that have system-wide consequences, do not point it in the wrong direction.